 While there is an opportunity to pursue a civil lawsuit following a car accident, that opportunity is not open-ended.
 If the injured party waits too long to file their lawsuit, they could miss out on compensation due to the statute of limitations.

-The statute of limitations for a car accident injury case is two years.
+The statute of limitations for a car accident injury case in Indiana is two years.
 The two-year period begins to expire on the date of the accident.
-Complying with this deadline is important, as filing a lawsuit after the statute expires could put an injury claim in jeopardy.
-Following a violation of the statute of limitations, the court is likely to dismiss the case with prejudice.
+Complying with this deadline is important, as filing a lawsuit after the statute’s expiration date could jeopardize an injury claim.
+Following a statute of limitations violation, the court will likely dismiss the case with prejudice.

 There are some exceptions that pause the statute of limitations.
 Some of these exceptions, including the concealment of liability, rarely apply to car accident cases.
 The most common exception that applies to car accident cases involves legal disabilities.
 A legal disability includes a minor under 18 or an adult who is mentally incapacitated.
 Given what is at stake, assuming these exceptions will apply is risky.
 Instead, discuss the deadline to file a lawsuit with an experienced Fort Wayne car accident attorney.